Automobile repair in Iowa is taxable to the final consumer.

-Tangible personal property purchased for resale by auto shops is exempt.
+Parts purchased for resale by auto shops are exempt.
 Resale purchases must meet ALL of the following conditions:

-- the property purchased for resale is itemized separately on the invoice to the shop’s customer, unless the property is entirely consumed in connection with the performance of an auto body repair service purchased by the ultimate user,and
+- the property purchased for resale is itemized separately on the invoice to the shop’s customer, ,and

-- the property is transferred to the customer in a form or quantity capable of a fixed or definite price value, or the property is entirely consumed in connection with the performance of an auto body repair service purchased by the ultimate user.
+- the property is transferred to the customer in a form or quantity capable of a fixed or definite price value.

 The auto shop should present the supplier with a sales tax exemption certificate at the time of the purchase.
 The supplier should keep the certificate with other records to show that no sales tax was required.

-Examples of parts that might be purchased for resale (parts are not limited to this list):
+Examples of parts that might be purchased for resale include, but are not limited to the following: